 You won’t spend much time in Sherwood Forest because it only allows you to play 1 card, the 1 power gain is very low and may get blocked by a hero anyway, and you probably won’t fate other people very much.

 Why bother?
 Let the other players take care of that.
-You are the timer player that dictates how long the game lasts.
+You are the timer player that determines how long the game lasts.
 So if you just do your thing, you will win.

 Friar Tuck’s Church